Top Irish Cyclist Diagnosed with Type 1

-When I was a kid, we took our bikes on family holiday to France every year and I’d try to cover as much distance as possible on the local mountain biking trails.
-Before I settled on road cycling, I tried a lot of different sports like soccer, golf, rugby, surfing and mountain biking.
-But in the end, I loved the freedom and independence of two wheels, I just wanted to go farther and faster.
+When I was a kid, we took our bikes on our family holiday to France every year and I’d try to cover as much distance as possible on the local mountain biking trails.
+Before I settled on road cycling, I tried a lot of different sports like soccer, golf, rugby, surfing, and mountain biking.
+In the end, I loved the freedom and independence of two wheels, and I just wanted to go farther and faster.
 So I traded the fat mountain biking tires from my family vacations for some skinny racing wheels.

 It wasn’t long before the competitive nature in me took over and I wanted to race.
 I pinned my first race numbers onto my jersey at the age of 16, which I obviously hadn’t mastered yet because they acted more like a parachute than anything else!
 I was terrified at first, but I loved it.
 Soon I realized I had found my passion.
 Each year, I took the season more seriously and progressed to represent Ireland at the Junior and U23 level.
 In 2011, I had my best results, won races and was awarded the best male rider in Ireland.
 Subsequently, I signed with the top team in the country for the following season.
 Things were looking good, and it seemed like I was going in the right direction to achieve my goal of becoming a pro cyclist.
 Then things took an unexpected turn.

 Over the winter, I was feeling my best ever during training; I had never been so strong.
 In the lead up to my first season with my new team, I started losing weight.
 At first, I thought this was a good thing because it meant I could climb hills faster!
 But then came the cramping muscles and thirst.
 Initially, I simply thought it was dehydration and severe tiredness from possibly training too hard.
 During that period, I had an explanation for everything.
 While I had all the usual symptoms, it wasn’t until a routine blood test prescribed by my Irish National Team Coach that I found out something wasn’t right.